Is Bicarbonate (HCO3-) an acid or base? Conjugate acid vs Conjugate base

 - If A contains releases more hydroxide ions(OH–) than B, then compound A is more basic than B.

 So, when HCO3– reacts with a compound having OH– ion, then HCO3– will act as an acid and therefore, have to donate a proton.
 And anything that donates the proton is considered as acid as per Bronsted-Lowry theory.

-As we see in the above reaction, HCO3– reacting with a base(OH–), therefore donating one proton to hydroxide ion and makes a conjugate base(CO32-).
+As we see in the above reaction, HCO3– reacts with a base(OH–), therefore donating one proton to a hydroxide ion and making a conjugate base(CO32-).